marmelab/react-admin/docs/Upgrade.md

             ...
 ```

+## TypeScript: `BulkActionProps` Type Has Been Removed

+The `BulkActionProps` has been removed as it did not contain any prop.
+You can safely remove it from your custom bulk actions.

 ## List Components Can No Longer Be Used In Standalone

 An undocumented feature allowed some components designed for list pages to be used outside of a list page, by relying on their props instead of the `ListContext`.
 This feature was removed in v5.